-With inventory data in one place, you can adjust stock levels to stay in sync with demand and make decisions without disrupting sales cycles.
+By integrating inventory management tools with your OMS, you can adjust stock levels to stay in sync with demand and make decisions without disrupting sales cycles.
 You minimize delays, better meet customer demand, and increase customer satisfaction all while gaining insights into your supply chain.

 3. Streamlined fulfillment

 If you operate multiple warehouses or use multiple fulfillment houses, an OMS can automate order routing, rerouting, or split orders between warehouses.